-The Council expects to continue to operate within a reducing revenue budget envelope for the immediate future.
+The Council expects to continue to operate witha revenue budget that fails to keep pace with cost increases for the immediate future.
 With continuing demographic and needs led pressures, managing within its means whilst providing good quality services will remain the primary challenge to the Council.